-Many people in Australia consider undergoing cosmetic surgery to improve how they feel about their appearance.
+Many people in Australia consider having cosmetic surgery to improve how they feel about their appearance.
 It can be confusing when you look at all the different information about cosmetic surgery and try to understand what is best for you.
 This article provides what you need to know and the questions you need to ask.

 What is cosmetic surgery?

-Cosmetic surgery is undertaken to change the appearance of an otherwise healthy part of a body.
+Cosmetic surgery is done to change the appearance of an otherwise healthy part of a body.
 The surgery is done because a person believes it will improve their appearance, not for a medical reason.

 Reconstructive surgery differs from cosmetic surgery in that it is designed to restore the appearance or function of a part of the body, such as after an accident or trauma, cancer, birth defect or disease.